Mainly Norfolk: English Folk and Other Good Music

 George I, being a protestant German king, was viewed with ridicule and hatred by the Jacobite rebels.
 This is a scurrilous attack upon him and his court.

-Ewan MacColl sang Cam Ye O'er Frae France in 1968 on his Topic album The Jacobite Rebellions.
+Ewan MacColl sang Cam Ye O’er Frae France in 1968 on his Topic/Folkways album The Jacobite Rebellions.
 A live recording made in Chicago in September 1984 was released in 1990 on his Cooking Vinyl album Black and White.
+The Folkways album notes commented:

-Dick Gaughan sang Cam' Ye Ower Frae France in 1972 on his Trailer album, No More Forever.
-He commented in his album's sleeve notes:
+Dick Gaughan sang Cam’ Ye Ower Frae France in 1972 on his Trailer album, No More Forever.
+He also sang it in 1995 on Clan Alba’s eponymous and only CD, Clan Alba.
+He noted on his album:

 Cam' Ye Ower Frae France is a witty and bitingly satirical song, which shows the general feeling of the Scots to the replacement of the Stuarts by the Hanoverarians.
 The Scots apparently found it illogical to have a puppet king who hardly spoke a word of English, seemed unaware of the existence of Gaelic, and appeared to have an intense preoccupation with gardening.
 The time signature varies between 7/4 and 6/8.